-Arrival transfer from airport to hotel on Day 1; one night’s hotel accommodation in Santiago on Day 1 (with breakfast on Day 2); transfer from hotel to Santiago airport on Day 2; flight from Santiago to Stanley on Day 2 (economy class); city tour in Stanley on Day 2 prior to embarkation (dependent on flight arrival time into Stanley); transfer from pier to downtown Ushuaia or to airport on Day 19; onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; beer, house wine and soft drinks with dinner; captain’s welcome and farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; all shore excursions and Zodiac cruises; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); a 3-in-1 waterproof polar expedition jacket; complimentary use of muck boots during the voyage; comprehensive pre-departure information; port surcharges, permits and landing fees; gratuities for ship crew.
+Arrival transfer from airport to hotel on Day 1; one night’s hotel accommodation in Santiago on Day 1 (with breakfast on Day 2); transfer from hotel to Santiago airport on Day 2; flight from Santiago to Stanley on Day 2 (economy class); city tour in Stanley on Day 2 prior to embarkation (dependent on flight arrival time into Stanley); transfer from pier to downtown Ushuaia or to airport on disembarkation day; onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; beer, house wine and soft drinks with dinner; captain’s welcome and farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; all shore excursions and Zodiac cruises; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); a 3-in-1 waterproof polar expedition jacket; complimentary use of muck boots during the voyage; comprehensive pre-departure information; port surcharges, permits and landing fees; gratuities for ship crew.

 International or domestic flights to or within South America, unless specified; transfers not mentioned in the itinerary; airport arrival or departure taxes; passport, visa, reciprocity and vaccination charges; travel insurance, emergency evacuation charges or personal insurance (required); hotels and meals not included in itinerary; optional excursions not included in the itinerary; optional activity surcharges; all items of a personal nature including but not limited to: alcoholic beverages and soft drinks (outside of dinner service), laundry services, personal clothing, medical expenses, gratuities, WiFi, email or phone charges.